Use Policies & Services

 If you are seeking a copy of a PhD dissertation please consult the ProQuest dissertation databases before contacting the University Archives for assistance.

 Master's Essays (with a call number of COA...) can be found by searching CLIO.
 These are stored at our offsite facility in Princeton, NJ.

 - $30.00 flat rate for PDF copy of master essay or dissertation up to 650 pages in length.

 - Photocopy Order Form and Instructions

-Complete this form if you need to order photocopies from our collections.
+Complete this form if you need to order photocopies (paper or PDF) from our collections.

-Complete this form if you need to order electronic scans of images from our collections.
+Complete this form if you need to order digital scans of images from our collections.

 In most cases, the University Archives owns only the physical object and therefore does not assume any responsibility for literary property, copyright, or any other legal issues involved in the publication and reproduction of items in its collections.
 It is the responsibility of the user to secure permission from the appropriate copyright holder.
 Any copyright infringement which may occur through through the use of our material is the responsibility of the patron.
 The University Archives does not charge for the physical use of its items, but we do request that you use the following credit line:

 "University Archives, Rare Book & Manuscript Library, Columbia University in the City of New York".